French writer Antoine de Saint-ExupĂ©ry wrote, âLove does not consist in gazing at each other, but in looking together in the same direction."Â

 Get feedback by channeling your inner five year old

 Finally, thereâs always the chance that your executive team will say no to an initiative youâre excited about.
 The good news is that you can turn a perceived loss into momentum for a future win.
-Mike recommends adopting an almost childlike obsession with the word âwhy?â
+Head recommends adopting an almost childlike obsession with the word âwhy?â

 - What was your reaction to this initiative?